-The next step is to set GSD and overlap for the camera in the Photogrammetry tool's setting window (Figure 5).
+Then, set GSD and overlap for the camera in the Photogrammetry tool's settings window (Figure 5).

-Figure 5 Setting camera's Ground Sampling Distance and overlapping
+Figure 5 Setting overlap and camera’s Ground Sampling Distance (GSD)

-To take photos, set the camera control action in the Photogrammetry tool's setting window.
+To take photos, set the camera control action in the Photogrammetry tool's settings window.
 In the example (Figure 5), Set camera by distance triggering action with default values is used.

 At this point, initial route planning is completed.
 UgCS will automatically calculate the photogrammetry route.

 UgCS generates a trajectory that will be uploaded to the drone.
-The pilot can see it as a green 3D polyline and check other parameters of the calculated flight plan.
+Pilots can see it as a green 3D polyline and check other parameters of the calculated flight plan.

-The elevation profile window will present estimated route length, duration, waypoint count, and min/max altitude data (Figure 7).
+The Elevation profile window will display estimated route length, duration, waypoint count, and min/max altitude (Figure 7).

-To display other calculated values (Figure 8), open Route log by clicking on Route status indicator - the green check-mark (upper-right corner, see Figure 6) of the Route card.
+To get other calculated values (Figure 8), open Route log by clicking on Route status indicator - the green check-mark (upper-right corner, see Figure 6) of the Route card.